CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 DRAINING THE FUEL TANK AND CARBURETOR

-2. Remove the carburetor drain bolt and sediment cup, and then move fuel valve lever to the ON position.
+2. Remove the carburetor drain bolt and sediment cup, and then move the fuel valve lever to the ON position.

-text_image FUEL VALVE LEVER O-RING WASHER DRAIN BOLT SEDIMENT CUP
+FUEL VALVE LEVER O-RING WASHER DRAIN BOLT SEDIMENT CUP

 WARNING